rusefi/rusefi-hardware/lambda-x2/readme.md

 # Bluetooth
 No extra steps needed to initialize JDY-33.
-Default baud rate is TBD.
+Default baud rate is 115200.

 # Firmware Upload